 What can parents carers do to help?

-- Seek advice and support from the Pastoral Manager at any time
+- Seek advice and support from the Senior Leadership Team at any time

 - Attend parents evening

-- Read school website on a regular basis
+- Read our school website/log on to our School APP on a regular basis

 Websites for Further Support